docusign/extension-app-file-input-cloud-storage-reference-implementation/README.md

 ## Authentication
 This reference implementation supports two [authentication](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/) flows:
-* [Authorization Code Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#authorization-code-grant) – required for public extension apps
+* [Authorization Code Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#authorization-code-grant) – can be used with both [public and private extension apps](https://developers.docusign.com/extension-apps/extension-apps-101/choosing-private-distribution/) and in all [supported regions](https://developers.docusign.com/extension-apps/extension-apps-101/globalization/).
-* [Client Credentials Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#client-credentials-grant) – available to private extension apps.
-See [Choosing private distribution instead of public](https://developers.docusign.com/extension-apps/extension-apps-101/choosing-private-distribution/).
+* [Client Credentials Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#client-credentials-grant) – available only with private extension apps that are based in the US.

-*Private extension apps can use either authentication method, but public extension apps must use Authorization Code Grant.*

-**Note:** In the current release, only Client Credentials Grant is supported.
+**Note:** In the current release, only Client Credentials Grant is supported with file input from cloud storage.

 ## Hosted version (no setup required)
 You can use the hosted version of this reference implementation by directly uploading the appropriate manifest file located in the [manifests/hosted/](manifests/hosted) folder to the Docusign Developer Console.
 See [Upload your manifest and create the extension app](#3-upload-your-manifest-and-create-the-extension-app).